Owner-Occupier Commercial Property Loans

-Stop paying rent and start building equity with owner-occupier commercial property loans.
-We help you get competitive finance from our panel of 60+ lenders so you can secure your own business premises with rates from 5.85% and up to 85% LVR.
-Turn your biggest expense into your best investment.
+Owner-occupier commercial property loans help you stop paying rent and start building equity.
+We help you get the right finance from our panel of 60+ lenders so you can secure your own business premises with rates from 5.95% and up to 85% LVR.

 Business Owner Occupier Property Loans

-Owner-Occupier Commercial Property Loans Overview (Last Checked 8 October 2025)
+Owner-Occupier Commercial Property Loans — Overview (Last reviewed 01 March 2026)

 • Business Age: From 2 years trading